 The term maladministration relates to any activity, neglect, default or other practice by a CMI Centre that results in the CMI Centre staff or Learners not complying with the specified requirements for registration, delivery or certification of the qualifications.
 In broad terms, maladministration generally covers mistakes or poor processes where there has been no intention on the part of the person responsible to do any harm.
-It may involve some degree of incompetence or ineptitude, or may result from carelessness or inexperience.
+It may involve some degree of incompetence or ineptitude or may result from carelessness or inexperience.
+It often occurs when there is a change of Centre staff in key roles is a key point in time when maladministration occurs and is often caused by a poor/lack of handover between Centre staff.